 Target Audience(s):

-Interprofessional Teams, Nurses, Pharmacists, Physician Assistants, Physicians, Students and Educators
+Interprofessional Teams, Nurses, PAs, Pharmacists, Physicians, Students and Educators

-Interprofessional Teams, Nurses, Pharmacists, Physician Assistants, Physicians, Students and Educators
+Interprofessional Teams, Nurses, PAs, Pharmacists, Physicians, Students and Educators

 Organizer(s):